Lancashire Law School

 He has taught a range of undergraduate and postgraduate courses focussing on public and environmental law, and was previously Course Leader for LLM Environmental Law and Programme Leader for LLM Programmes.

-He has researched and published on European environmental law and the important issue of privacy and press freedom, and is currently writing a public law textbook.
+He is the author of a popular textbook, Public Law, which is in its second edition.
+He has researched and published on European environmental law and the important issue of privacy and press freedom.
 He has been a visiting professor to law schools in France, China and Mauritius, and is an experienced external examiner.
 He was elected to the Committee of the Association of Law Teachers, serving for seven years, during which time he was Vice-Chair and then Chair of the Association.

 Michael is the creator of Open Law Map – the first jurisdiction-wide map of legal places anywhere in the world.
-This led on to law mapping educational activities that have been picked up in law schools in the UK and Europe, and to the award of the national Routledge – ALT Teaching Law with Technology Prize for 2015.
+This led on to law mapping educational activities that have been picked up in law schools in the UK, and to the award of the national Routledge – ALT Teaching Law with Technology Prize for 2015.

 LLB (Wolverhampton) 1989